This is a first impressions review of the newest Fujifilm camera in 2018:

 When shooting you confidently will manage to receive sharp shots with exposure up to ⅛-¼ s.
 This is achieved with unstabilized FUJINON XF 35mm F1.4 R.

-The thing is that this lens has simultaneously a large area of the frame coverage (it too, it turns out, is taken into account when the stabilizer is working!), And a relatively small focal length.
+This lens has simultaneously a large area of the frame coverage (it too, it turns out, is taken into account when the stabilizer is working!), And a relatively small focal length.

 (We will try to test in detail the work with this lens in our upcoming big test).